How to Avoid Dumping Syndrome in Los Angeles, CA | HLB

 Without a fully functioning pylorus, larger food particles might be released too quickly into the duodenum, which is when dumping syndrome occurs.

-What are Symptoms of Dumping Syndrome?
+What are the Symptoms of Dumping Syndrome?

 The symptoms you experience with this condition can vary.